scare-scale/ScareScale/src/content/movie/i-know-what-you-did-last-summer-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /hniP6c6Tss51qKc5vYMycDBDf9P.jpg
+synopsis: "When five friends inadvertently cause a deadly car accident, they cover up their involvement and make a pact to keep it a secret rather than face the consequences.
+A year later, their past comes back to haunt them and they're forced to confront a horrifying truth: someone knows what they did last summer…and is hell-bent on revenge."
 ---
-When five friends inadvertently cause a deadly car accident, they cover up their involvement and make a pact to keep it a secret rather than face the consequences.
-A year later, their past comes back to haunt them and they're forced to confront a horrifying truth: someone knows what they did last summer…and is hell-bent on revenge.